alescode/latex-templates/README.md

 latex-templates
 ===============

-Useful LaTeX templates for frequently used document types
+Useful LaTeX templates for frequently used document types.

+Templates that are prefixed with `usb` were specifically made for courses at Universidad Simón Bolívar.